away1205/GG-FINAL/README.md

 ## Helloo

-Welcome to the documentation of the frontend code for the **Tokopedia Play Clone** project.
+Welcome to the documentation of the frontend code for the **Tokopedia Play** project.

 ## Table of Contents